 It boggles my mind that the entire continent has no permanent residents.
-Explore some of these free printables and worksheets for learning about Antarctica, the frozen continent.
+Explore some of these free Antarctica worksheets, the frozen continent.

 I guess, perhaps the nickname “frozen continent” shouldn’t surprise us that no one lives there.
 No one lives there permanently anyway.

 There are about 4,000 people in Antarctica through the “summer” months and 1,000 over the wintertime.
 Most of these people are researchers, scientists, and ship’s crew.

 There have only been 111 babies born in Antarctica, the first being only in 1978 to some Argentine parents.

 Needless to say, Antarctica isn’t Alaska where Eskimos and other natives find it home.
 Penguins – there are a lot of penguins there.
 My kids thought these facts were really interesting.

 Fascinating Facts about Antarctica for Kids